-Getting Started With Your VR: How to Successfully Run An Airbnb Business
+Getting Started With Your VR: How to Successfully Run A Short Term Rental Business

 Every week we're going to cover the real life story of how I'm helping my parents set up their beach vacation home to be a vacation rental property.
 Dave and Lee my awesome parents have a property in Sargent Beach, Texas and we're about to turn it from a personal vacation home to a vacation rental ready for guests!